Our workWhy usPricing

 • Animated data visualizations

-Animation isn’t just about entertainment or cool logos anymore.
+Animation techniques aren’t just about entertainment or cool logos anymore.
 Today, animations can be used in a variety of ways and many companies are finding subtle, yet impactful uses on their websites.
 They aim to draw the eye exactly where it needs to go.
 But when used wrong, they can also draw attention away.

 To make the most out of animations, give them a purpose, says Joe Jordan, creative director at JK Design.
 Make them meaningful.